 SCOPE OF POLICY

 Our website may include links to third-party websites.
 These third-party websites have their own privacy policies and terms of use and are not controlled by this policy or the terms of our website’s terms of use.
 You should carefully review any terms, conditions, and policies of such third-party websites before visiting them or supplying them with any personal information.
-We are not responsible for the privacy or security of any information you provide to a third-party website that is linked to or from our website, and the inclusion of such a link does not constitute any type of endorsement of the linked site by us.
-We are not responsible for any loss or damage you may sustain resulting from your use of any third-party website or any information you share with a third-party website.
+We are not responsible for the privacy or security of any information you provide to a third-party website that is linked from our website, and the inclusion of such a link does not constitute any type of endorsement of the linked site by us.
+We are not responsible for any loss or damage you may sustain resulting from your use of any third party website or any information you share with a third party website.

-PERSONAL INFORMATION
+PERSONAL INFORMATION COLLECTION

 AUTOMATIC COLLECTION